arcus/note_deidentification/annotation_guidelines.md

 (Context matters -- in this example "Cincinnati" refers to the hospital "Cincinnati Children's Hospital", not the city.
 In a note saying "Pt lives in Cincinnati", it would instead be labeled as CITY.)

-A DEPARTMENT is any sub-unit within a hospital, including programs, services, and centers.
+A DEPARTMENT is any sub-unit within a hospital, including programs, divisions, services, and centers.
+When a DEPARTMENT name includes words like "department," "office," "center," or "division", that should be included in the span.
 Examples of DEPARTMENT, with the span bolded:

 - Seen by Dr. Gloria de la Vega, MD, Children's Hospital of Philadelphia @highlight(ADHD Management Center)
 - CHOP @highlight(Pediatrics)
+- Manuel Rosado, MD, PhD, Director of the @highlight(Cardiac Health Center), @highlight(Division of Cardiothoracic Surgery)

 Generic departments -- in other words, departments that you might expect to exist with that same name at most hospitals, like ER, Cardiology, NICU -- should still be labeled, but also be marked as "[GenericTemplate](#generictemplate)".
 For example, in the note "Pt came to @highlight(ER) for persistent fever (4 days), admitted to @highlight(PICU)" both "ER" and "PICU" would have "GenericTemplate" checked as well, since those are generic names.